helmedeiros/blog/content/en/posts/2024-05-10-session-4-quarter-draft-plan.md

 ---
-title: "OKRA Session #4: OKR Quarter Draft Plan"
+title: 'OKRA Session #4: OKR Quarter Draft Plan'
-categories: ["Technology", "Leadership"]
+categories:
+- Technology
+- Leadership
 date: 2024-05-10
-description: "Session #4 of the OKRA series: how to collaboratively build a visual draft plan for the quarter, making alignment visible and actionable."
+description: 'Session #4 of the OKRA series: how to collaboratively build a visual draft plan for the quarter, making alignment visible and actionable.'
-series: ["okra"]
+series:
+- okra
 series_order: 5
 lang: en
 slug: session-4-quarter-draft-plan
+subtitle: OKRA framework for objectives and key results management
 ---

 ## From Alignment to Visualization